-NHS Trust Recommendation Members of the Trust Board are asked to: Note the content of the reDiscuss its implications for eport or Walsall Healthcare NHS Trust in the context of the Walsall l Together programme Does this report There are no immediate risk imp olications for the Trust with respect mitigate risk included in • the Walsall Together programme the BAF or Trust Risk .
-0 cross the Black Country develops, Registers? please outline we can expect both reputational potentially emerge from the radical care redesign and shift of resources from secondary to primary & community care.
-Resource implications There are no immediate resource implications arising from this report.
+NHS Trust Recommendation Members of the Trust Board are asked to: Note the content of the report Discuss its implications for Walsall Healthcare NHS Trust in the context of the Walsall Together programme Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline There are no immediate risk implications for the Trust with respect to this report.
+However, as both the Walsall Together programme progresses and the ICS work across the Black Country develops, we can expect both reputational, financial and service risks to potentially emerge from the radical care redesign and shift of Resource implications resources from secondary to primary & community care.
+There are no immediate resource implications arising from this report.
 However, the STP work on ICS development has taken an extraordinary amount of time for CEOs and Strategy Directors across the patch, occasionally limiting their time to lead change internally within their organisations.
-Legal and Equality and There are no immediate legal or E&D implications associated with Diversity implications this paper.
-Strategic Objectives Safe, high quality care ⊠ Care at home ⊠ Partners ⊠ Value colleagues □ Resources ⊠
+Legal and Equality and Diversity implications There are no immediate legal or E&D implications associated with this paper.
+Strategic Objectives Safe, high quality care ⊠ Care at home ⊠ Partners ⊠ Resources ⊠ Value colleagues